matheusgadelha/MRTNet/README.md

 Notice that`experiment_name` should match in both cases.
 Similarly, we also have evaluation code to reproduce the paper's numbers.

-## Dataset
+## Point Sampling

+This repository also contains code for sampling the point clouds in the sampler folder.
+It is a single .java file and it contains a README with specific instructions.
-ShapeNet point clouds sorted according to a kd-tree can be found [here](http://bluenoise.cs.umass.edu:8000/shapenet_points.zip).
+This code automatically sorts the points according to a kd-tree structure.

 ## Citation